 - Sedo: A global domain marketplace that often lists expired domains up for auction.

-Backorder Services: Services that allow users to reserve a domain that’s about to expire.
+Services that allow users to reserve a domain that’s about to expire.
 They will attempt to register the domain on the user’s behalf as soon as it becomes available.
-Allows users to backorder a domain that’s about to expire.
+Services that allow users to backorder a domain that’s about to expire.

 Tips for Using These Platforms: